RuthDanielaAguirre/RuthDanielaAguirre/README.md

 I believe in **good practice, clean architecture,** and in the value of emotional intelligence in teamwork.
 I naturally foster spaces where my teammates feel heard and safe to contribute.
 I care about good **communication** as much as I care about elegant code.

-🧠 **I’m passionate about solving problems**, especially when I get to learn something new in the process.
+🧠 **I’m passionate about solving problems**, especially when I get to learn something new in the process.<br>
-🎨 I enjoy building interfaces that make people feel something — clarity, calm, empowerment.
+🎨 I enjoy building interfaces that make people feel something — clarity, calm, empowerment.<br>
-🎧 Outside of tech, **I love cinema, storytelling, jazz**, and the small rituals of daily life.
+🎧 Outside of tech, **I love cinema, storytelling, jazz**, and the small rituals of daily life.<br>
 🌍 I speak **Spanish** (native), **English** (C1), **Catalan** (B1), and a bit of **French**.
 I’m also a graduate of the **Fullstack Bootcamp** at Factoría F5 and the **AWS re/Start Cloud Bootcamp**.

 ---